 Mixta’s Different Colored Pumpkins

-Fruits of the mixta pumkin type commonly have a bulbous bottom and narrow top.
+Fruits of the Mixta pumkin type commonly have a bulbous bottom and narrow top.
 Many varieties of miniature pumpkins are also in the Mixta group.
 In short, we can say that among the different types of pumpkins, Mixta includes the most unusual.

 Mixtas span a color range, including: